KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** Dark Hope

 **Description:** Wow, we not only have comparisons but even a triptych!
 That particular image shows the base Quarren in the game; the "dense" Quarren model from the K1CP, without Dark Hope's texture; and the "dense" model with the new texture.
-Note that, though the mod says that it requires JC's Dense Aliens, it really just requires the K1CP; the same "dense" alien models included in that mod have been integrated into the base community patch for some time now.
+Note that, though the mod says that it requires JC's Dense Aliens, it really just requires the K1CP; the same "dense" alien models included in that mod have been integrated into the community patch for some time now.

 **Category & Tier:** Graphics Improvement / 2 - Recommended